If you or someone you know has a mental illness or needs assistance, there are ways to get help.

 Camp Hope

-Camp Hope is a retreat for military veterans wounded in the War on Terror.
+Camp Hope is a retreat for Veterans wounded in the War on Terror.
 The mission of Camp Hope is to honor the fallen by helping the wounded.
 They offer all expenses paid adventures and comradery on their property located in Farmington, MO.

 Charlie 22 Outdoors